Pawandeep16/DailyBlog/Readme.md

 - First we create collapse multiple tab effect with bootstrap and html.
 - In which we use bootstrap classes with html tags.
-- Then our next task is to put in erpnext directory and run it with jinja templating.
+- Then our next task is to put in ERPGuru directory and run it with jinja templating.
 - For this we remove all html starting tags and bootstrap cdn links because frappe also uses Bootstrap-4 classes.
 - Replace Html starting tags with jinja starting template and trying to fetch data from database.